Governance, strategy and finance

 - The Facilities Sustainability Team is supported through the University’s Facilities budget.

-- The University-wide ESD Senior Lecturer post has been created to ensure curriculum development incorporates considerations of sustainability and to coordinate a university wide network Knowledge Exchange for Sustainable Education.
+- The University-wide ESD Associate Professor post has been created to ensure curriculum development incorporates considerations of sustainability and to coordinate a university wide network Knowledge Exchange for Sustainable Education.

 - The Assistant Vice-Chancellor, Environment and Sustainability has a dedicated budget to support student and staff initiatives and projects.

 - The University supports The Students' Union Green Team through its annual block grant.